Celtics have huge 4th, beat Warriors in Game 1 of NBA Finals

 Curry’s six 3s in the opening 12 minutes were the most ever in any quarter of the NBA Finals.
 In addition, the 21 points were most since Michael Jordan’s 22 in the fourth quarter of Game 4 vs. Phoenix in 1993.

-The Celtics and Warriors combined for 20 first-half 3s, an NBA Finals first-half record.
+The Celtics and Warriors combined for 20 3s by halftime, an NBA Finals first-half record.

 TIP-INS

-Celtics: Williams started after being listed as questionable with soreness in his surgically repaired left knee and finished with eight points while playing 24 minutes.
-Coach Ime Udoka expected him to be limited to about 20 minutes as has been the recent pattern. … Boston and the Warriors were even on the boards at 39. … Tatum was 2 for 9 in the first half and 3 for 17 overall for 12 points.
+Celtics: Williams started after being listed as questionable with soreness in his surgically repaired left knee and finished with eight points and four blocks while playing 24 minutes.
+Coach Ime Udoka expected him to be limited to about 20 minutes as has been the recent pattern. … Boston and the Warriors were even on the boards at 39. … Tatum scored 12 points.

-Warriors: F Andre Iguodala (injured disc in neck), G Gary Payton II (broken left elbow) and Porter (left foot soreness) all were back.
+Warriors: F Andre Iguodala (injured disc in neck), G Gary Payton II (broken left elbow) and Porter (left foot soreness) all were back though Payton didn’t play.
 2015 NBA Finals MVP Iguodala checked in with 2:36 left in the first to huge cheers after he missed 12 games. … Golden State is 21-3 in postseason Game 1s dating to the 2014-15 season when the Warriors captured the franchise’s first championship in 40 years — and they had won 13 straight playoff series openers at home, third-longest streak in NBA history, before this.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports